 The maintenance and cleaning of Air Conditioning is completed according to NPHO protocols.

-Guests will be advised for physical distancing of at least 1.5m away from other groups of people who are not traveling with them, while standing at reception, circulating around the property or using elevators.
-No more than one guest will be permitted per elevator.
+Guests will be advised for physical distancing of at least 1.5m away from other groups of people who are not traveling with them, while standing at reception, circulating around the property.

-Breakfast will be served à la carte.
+Breakfast will be served buffet style.
 Restaurant and lounge tables will be arranged to ensure appropriate distancing.
+Our kitchen and food/beverage facilities comply with the guidelines of HFAE, HACCP and ISO.

 Our employees have been given clear instructions on how to promptly respond and report all cases suspicious of being related to COVID-19 on the property.
 Employees are instructed to stay home if they do not feel well.